A fallen Marine from Long Island remembered

 And there was a protectiveness about others.

-Chris Tosso, 25, talked about how Hendriks, his close friend since elementary school, respected his father’s career and had an innate desire to want to be part of making things right.
+Chris Tosso talked about how Hendriks, his close friend since elementary school, respected his father’s career and had an innate desire to want to be part of making things right.

 Tosso told Hendriks what he suspected and asked for his help in catching the thieves.